Pa3u3u/wild-breeze/doc/CUSTOM_MODULES.md

     and never use `@` in names of colors.
 Components in wild-breeze use `@` just before the name of the gradient, after the "namespace", e.g. `battery.@grad`.
+  - it is not an error to assign an arrayref to `color` or `background`, wild-breeze will take care of that, but `color` and `color_grad` can be used to distinguish between regular colors and gradients
+  - it is, however, an error to assign a regular color to `color_grad`

 ## A few notes on `invert` and `blink`